MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [Microsoft Copilot](https://copilot.microsoft.com/)
 - [Mistral Le Chat](https://chat.mistral.ai/)

 LLM providers, like OpenAI, Anthropic, xAI or Mistral try to distinguish themselves by integrating distinct features and capabilities into their services.
-For example, Anthropic Claude 4 Opus is particularly good at generating code and Grok 3.5 is capable of problem-solving and data analysis (data from X/Twitter that is).
+For example, Anthropic Claude 4 Opus is particularly good at generating code ([see the release notes](https://www.anthropic.com/news/claude-4)) and Grok 3.5 is capable of problem-solving and data analysis (data from X/Twitter that is).
 The UX for the interaction with these LLMs is made to be very similar to that of ChatGPT: **A chat-based interface allows users to chronologically ask questions and receive answers, mainly in natural language, but with support for images and sounds, too.**

 > [!NOTE]
 > You can get a good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
 They list the most recent rankings of LLMs, the models provided through LLM services, based on their performance on various different benchmark tasks.

-**ChatGPT found the widest adoption by customers and developers alike, and it presents itself as the most feature-rich LLM ecosystem.**<br>It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.
+**ChatGPT found wide adoption by customers and developers alike, presenting itself as the most feature-rich LLM ecosystem [\[OpenAI, 2025\]](https://cdn.openai.com/pdf/a253471f-8260-40c6-a2cc-aa93fe9f142e/economic-research-chatgpt-usage-paper.pdf).**<br>It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.

 ## Interacting with ChatGPT